Schmudling/AlignedForensics/test_code/README.md

 # Test Code

 We use the testing pipeline provided by [CLIPDet](https://github.com/grip-unina/ClipBased-SyntheticImageDetection).
 We test on a wide variety of real and synthetic images.
-We make the dataset public here.
+We make the dataset public on huggingface at this [link](https://huggingface.co/datasets/AniSundar18/Robust_LDM_Benchmark).

 ## Evaluation Procedure
 The models need to be saved in a specific way, please refer to the ```weights``` folder for an example,